Foundations of geometric approximate group theory: Introduction

 \chapter{Introduction}

 The goal of this book is to extend a number of foundational results in geometric group theory from finitely-generated groups to ``finitely-generated'' approximate groups, and thus to carry out a program that was suggested by Michael Bj\"orklund and the second-named author in \cite[Chapter 3]{BH}.
-In this introduction we first explain some of the origins of this program.
-We then point out some of the difficulties in its implementation and survey a few sample results from the new theory.
+The introduction begins with an explanation of the origins of the program, followed by some difficulties in implementation, and finishes with a survey of a few sample results from the new theory.